Consult French government recommendations on the travel and health measures in place.

 • Eurostar: https://www.eurostar.com/uk-en/travel-info/service-information/coronavirus-and-eurostar-service

-What are the ‘barrier actions’ to be respected in order to limit the spread of coronavirus?
+What are the preventative actions to be taken in order to limit the spread of coronavirus?

 The situation is improving in France, but we must remain cautious.
 Follow these simple steps to protect your health and that of those around you: